 PHEAA grants are awarded to undergraduate degree-seeking undergraduate students.
 Eligibility is determined by financial need, enrollment status and other conditions set forth by the Pennsylvania.
 Student enrollment must include at least 50% in-classroom credits per academic term.
 To be eligible, you must file your FAFSA by May 1 each year.

-Stafford loads are a form of federal student loan for degree-seeking undergraduate and graduate students enrolled at least half time.
+Stafford loans are a form of federal student loan for degree-seeking undergraduate and graduate students enrolled at least half time.
 Learn more and apply at studentloans.gov.

 - Federal Parent (PLUS) Loan for Dependent Undergraduates

 PLUS loans are taken in a parent's name and can be used to meet a dependent student's educational costs.
 Students who are independent for financial aid purposes are ineligible for this type of loan.

 Other financing options, such as private educational loans, may be available to you.
 Learn more about alternative loan options on the financial aid website.